The parts list provides a list of all the parts scheduled to be delivered and installed on this work order.

 - Tap the parts box in the QuickLinks bar to open the Delivery Options window

 - Note here you can choose to Select All or De-Select All These buttons check or uncheck all the items on the part list.
 This is not recommended!
-For accuracy purposes, it is better to check every part to make sure you aren’t missing anything.
+For accuracy purposes, it is better to check every part to ensure you aren’t missing anything.

 - Tap the Deliver Selected button

 - You’ll notice that you can use this same process to transfer parts from one location to another.
-Use the dropdown to Select Transfer Location where the parts will be moved to and then tap the Transfer Selected button.
+Use the dropdown to Select Transfer Location to move the parts and then tap the Transfer Selected button.

 Scan to Deliver

 The best way to deliver products is to use the QR labels printed by the warehouse team and affixed to the appropriate boxes of products.
 QR codes on equipment are unique to the job, location, and phase of each part.
-So scanning is the best way to ensure that parts are delivered where they are intended, and not accidentally grabbed from the wrong job pile.
+So scanning is the best way to ensure that parts are delivered to the intended customer and not accidentally grabbed from the wrong job pile.